MalikSh96/AnimeTracker/readme.md

 - Created functions in `UserController.cs`

 Displaying users and registering users both work implemented.

+# Phase 17
+Started first work on being able to log in as a user.

+- Implemented new functions in the `Controller` --> `UserController.cs`.

+- I am using **BCrypt** to hash the passwords that gets stored in the `database` - and I use **BCrypt** to compare when a user tries to log in.